rhythmcao/SJTU-Courses/README.md

-# This is a database project implementing student management system.
+# This is a database project implementing

+# Student Management System.
 =====================================================================
 ## Project Structure
 ---------------------------------------------------------------------